ZhongPengQun2/ZhongPengQun2.github.io/projects/Shortcuts/docs/tech-angular.md

 - app.module.ts
     - APPMODULE: THE ROOT MODULE; Tell Angular how to construct and bootstrap the app in the root "AppModule".
         - https://v2.angular.io/docs/ts/latest/guide/appmodule.html

-- <a href="javascript:void(0);"
-    - it's focusable, but it doesn't navigate to a new page.
-0 is an argument passed to void that does nothing, and returns nothing.